 Chapter Location Additions/Modifications/Deletions Preface This document applies to SYS/BIOS software version 6.40.
 About Section 1.1 SYS/BIOS is not provided as part of the CCS installation.
 Instead, the easiest way to get SYS/BIOS is to install TI-RTOS from the CCS App Center.
 About Section 1.2 SYS/BIOS is the "TI-RTOS Kernel" component of TI-RTOS.
+About Section 1.6.1 The CDOC Reference help for SYS/BIOS is integrated with the CDOC help for RTOS and other TI-RTOS components in the CCS Help.
 Configuration Section 2.1 SYS/BIOS examples are provided in TI Resource Explorer as "Kernel Examples" in the TI-RTOS example tree and should be imported from there.
 Configuration Section 2.3.5 SYS/BIOS modules are integrated into TI-RTOS in the list of Available Products in XGCONF.
 Configuration Section 2.4.3 Made several revisions to instructions for building an application with GCC.

-About Section 1.6.1 The CDOC Reference help for SYS/BIOS is integrated with the CDOC help for TI- RTOS and other TI-RTOS components in the CCS Help.
-HAL Section 7.3 Corrected the call syntax for a Timer tickFxn.
-Instrumentation Section 8.5.3 Corrected recommendations about choosing a Heap manager.
-Instrumentation Section 8.4 Updated information about Tools > RTOS Analyzer and Tools > System Analyzer menu commands.
-Minimizing Footprint Appendix D Added and updated several sections to the appendix and updated the examples.
+Chapter Location Additions/Modifications/Deletions HAL Section 8.3 Corrected the call syntax for a Timer tickFxn.
+Instrumentation Section 9.4 Updated information about Tools > RTOS Analyzer and Tools > System Analyzer menu commands.
+Instrumentation Section 9.5.3 Corrected recommendations about choosing a Heap manager.
+Minimizing Footprint Appendix D Added and updated several sections to the appendix and updated the exam

-Table F-1.
-Revision History
+Table G-5.
+SPRUEX3N Revision History